jjvanzon/JJs-Reference-Architecture/aspects.md

 Authoring & Reviewing
 ---------------------

-This aspect covers things such as marking objects with creation and modification *dates*.
+This aspect covers things such as marking objects with *creation and modification dates*.
 Additionally, it includes adding *author's comments* to objects and managing multiple *versions* of objects. *Logging* user changes is also a part of this aspect, which is also referred to as *auditing*.
-Reviewing could also involve *rating* content, *liking* and *users' commenting*.
+Reviewing could also involve *rating* content, *liking* and *user comments*.

-Which concepts are practical to apply, all depends on the specific needs of your application.
+Which concepts are practical, depends on the specific needs of your application.

 Bidirectional Relationship Synchronization
 ------------------------------------------

-*Bidirectional relationship synchronization* can keep two ends of a relationship in sync.
-It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.
+This concept allows for automatic synchronization of related properties in a parent-child relationship.
+By setting the parent property, `product.Supplier = mySupplier`, the child collection, `mySupplier.Products`, will also be updated to include `myProduct`.

 `Product.Supplier` and `Supplier.Products` are said to be *inverse properties*.
-That's why this concept can also be called *inverse property management* or *inverse relationship management*.
+That's why this concept is also called *inverse property management* or *inverse relationship management*.

 Here are a few methods to do this: